kcenon/monitoring_system/docs/SECURITY.md

 ## Reporting a Vulnerability

-The Monitoring System team takes security vulnerabilities seriously.
+The Monitoring System takes security vulnerabilities seriously.
 We appreciate your efforts to responsibly disclose any issues you may find.

 ### How to Report